kamilsss655/vectatus/README.md

 ## Contributions
 The project is still in the design phase.
-If you have any ideas, suggestions let me know in the Issues section.
+If you have any ideas, suggestions let me know in the [Discussions](https://github.com/kamilsss655/vectatus/discussions) section.

 If you'd like to move this project forward any donations towards prototyping and design are welcome.